 The processes in our Smart Factory from different perspectives

-The Smart Factory intelligently interlinks the entire "sheet metal process chain" - from ordering a sheet metal component to design, manufacture and delivery.
+The Smart Factory intelligently interlinks the entire "sheet metal process chain" – from the commissioning of a sheet metal component, to the design and manufacture, right up to delivery.

-The Chicago location is a perfect fit for the Smart Factory.
-About 40 percent of the sheet metal working industry in the USA is located in the directly adjacent states.
+The Chicago site is a natural fit for the Smart Factory.
+Around 40 percent of the sheet metal processing industry in the USA is located in the states directly surrounding it.

 A 55-meter-long production hall houses an interlinked sheet metal processing facility with a high storage bay as the heart, which supplies the machine tools connected to it with material.

 Besides corten steel and glass, Douglas fir wood was used for the office building of the networked factory.